-ECFE offers a series of home visits to families who have children younger than three years who are looking for extra parenting support.
-Call Mary Jo Arndt at 507.664.3752 for more information.
+ECFE offers a series of home visits to families who have children younger than five years who are looking for extra parenting support.
+Contact Mary Jo Arndt (507.664.3752) for more information.

 Newborn Baby Talk

-Newborn Baby Talk is a free class for parents with newborns, from birth to 8 weeks, that provides support, information and resources related to the exciting job of parenting.
+Newborn Baby Talk is a free class for parents with newborns, from birth to 12 weeks, that provides support, information and resources related to the exciting job of parenting.
 Learn about the various aspects of your baby’s life such as feeding, sleeping, attachment and when to call a medical caregiver.
 This program is co-sponsored by the Northfield Public Schools ECFE program, Rice County Public Health Nursing Service and the Northfield Hospital.
-Classes are held every Monday from 10:30 a.m. – noon at the NCRC except on public holidays.
+Classes are held every Monday from 10:30 a.m. to noon at the Northfield Community Resource Center, except on public holidays and when school is closed during the regular school year.
+During the summer classes will continue, except for public holidays.
 No pre-registration is required.
 Sibling care is available upon request.
 Call 507.664.3754 for details.

 Bridges to Kindergarten

-Bridges to Kindergarten is a three week summer program at each of the elementary school sites providing a boost of instruction in readiness skills such as listening, working in groups, orientation to classroom routines/procedures as well as academic activities focused on literacy and math.
-Weekly parent sessions provide information on how parents can support their child’s learning at home and connect families to the school and community resources.
-Our goal is to provide activities in a kindergarten-like classroom to better prepare at-risk students for the start of their kindergarten school year.
+Bridges to Kindergarten is a three-week summer program held at each of the elementary schools to provide a boost of instruction in readiness skills, such as listening and working in groups, as well as orientation to classroom routines/procedures and academic activities focused on literacy and math.
+Weekly parent sessions provide information on how parents can support their child’s learning at home and also help connect families to school and community resources.
+Our goal is to provide activities in a kindergarten-like classroom to better prepare students for the start of their kindergarten school year.